VALUES

 Multi-colored sign reading “Glory ta God een de most high heaven” The Gullah translation of “Glory to God in the Highest!”

-Definition: The kerygma is the joyful announcement that Jesus Christ is a living Person to be encountered, who through his Resurrection has defeated sin and death.”
+Theologically: The kerygma is the joyful announcement that Jesus Christ is a living Person to be encountered, who through his Resurrection has defeated sin and death.”
 Pope Francis, Evangelii Gaudium

-God is always telling the world the story of the love found in God.
-An amazing gift is that we are asked to join in God’s unveiling of the Kingdom.
-We, in thought, word, and deed, herald the emancipation of the world through the gift of Redemption and call humanity to “come see…” This means we must be willing to understand the needs and tendencies of the people around us.
+Our Response: This means we must be willing to understand the needs and tendencies of folks around us.
 How do we take our observations and wonderings and assist children across cultures, disabilities, and socio-economic boundaries to fall in love with the Good Shepherd and seek to “remain in me”?
 How do we best herald the gospel to children?

 Latin: communis (shared by many) from the Proto-Indo-European: ko-moin-i (general, public)